-    If you are confused by all these documents, don’t worry.
+Are you confused?
+No worries!
 Most of the instructions for these IRS forms are available online and offer step-by-step tutorials for completing them.
 We do, however, recommend that you consult with a tax professional so that you don’t miss anything for your specific situation.

 4. What if there is a difference?

 It’s possible that, at the end of the year, the IRS will decide that you should not have qualified for the APTC’s that you took.
 If this happens, they will charge whatever amount you used on your year-end tax return.
 This is why it is so important for you to update Healthcare.gov with any major life changes — such as income, marriage, family size, etc.

 If you did not end up using all of your APTCs, then that amount will actually be added to your year-end tax return.
 This is why it is always better to be more conservative in your calculations.

 Navigating the relationship between taxes and individual health insurance can be tricky.
 You want to take advantage of available tax credits, but you don’t want to owe the IRS a large sum at the end of the year.
 This would defeat the purpose of limiting your financial liabilities!
 So never be ashamed of asking for help.